-Local municipalities need to keep their citizens safe and active by providing services and infrastructures that help citizens maintain a safe, active and happy lifestyle.
-From illuminating roadways to providing visibility on sidewalks for pedestrians, municipal lighting is one of the most valuable and necessary systems.
-But, most lighting infrastructures are built on antiquated and inefficient technologies.
-They require large teams to maintain and respond to lighting failures.
-Lighting maintenance can account for over 40% of a city’s energy expenses!
+Local municipalities need to keep their citizens safe and active by providing services and infrastructures that support healthy lifestyles.
+From controlling illumination on roadways for traffic to improving visibility on sidewalks for pedestrians, municipal lighting is one of the most valuable and necessary substructures.
+However, most lighting systems are built on antiquated and inefficient technologies.
+They typically require large budgets and teams to maintain, especially in response to lighting failures.
+In fact, lighting maintenance can account for an astounding 40% of a city’s energy expenses!
 Owlet Nightshift feels that’s just too much waste.

-With their experience in building systems that contribute to the sustainable well being of urban and rural communities, the team at Owlet knew that the high cost of lighting didn’t have to be the case in today’s connected world.
-They set out to answer the question: “What if the lights in our cities could be intelligent and self-aware?”
+With their experience in building lighting systems that contribute to the sustainable well-being of urban and rural communities, the team at Owlet knew that the high cost of lighting didn’t have to be the case in today’s connected world.
+They asked, “What if the lights in our cities could be intelligent and self-aware?”
 That being said, Owlet sought a partner to supply wireless technology that was both highly reliable and scalable to meet the requirements of an ever-expanding landscape.

-“We knew we needed a trusted partner, with experience in creating complete M2M solutions,” said Ryan Morgan, Schréder’s North America marketing manager.
-“Digi International not only had all of the pieces we needed in one place, they have the technical background and expertise to help us develop the strategy to bring the solution to life, and more importantly, to shorten the development cycle in order to bring the system to market in the most expeditious manner possible – and the module approach significantly reduces development times.
-Now that the system is up, running and saving cities around the world hundreds of thousands of dollars a year.”
+“We needed a trusted partner, one with experience in creating complete M2M and IoT solutions,” said Ryan Morgan, Schréder’s North America marketing manager.
+“Digi not only had all the pieces we needed, they had the technical background and expertise to help us develop the strategy to bring the solution to life, and more importantly, to shorten the development cycle in order to bring the system to market in the most expeditious manner possible – and the module approach significantly reduces development times.
+Now that the system is up and running, we’re saving cities around the world hundreds of thousands of dollars a year in lighting energy costs.”

-Municipalities also don’t have to wait for a citizen to report an outage or check lights via scheduled inspections.
-The lights themselves can tell the city when they need to be serviced or replaced.
-Lights powered by Owlet and Digi can even increase lighting on-demand to compensate for a failure in the network while the issue is being repaired.
-When lights are intelligent, they can sense when they need to be brighter, dimmer or even turned off completely, depending on the weather, traffic volume, pedestrian situation or time of day.
+Thanks to Owlet, municipalities don’t need to wait for a citizen to report an outage or check for outages via scheduled inspections.
+The lights can now tell the city when they need to be serviced or replaced.
+They can even increase brightness on demand to compensate for a failure in the network while the issue is being repaired.
+Intelligent lights can sense when they need to be brighter, dimmer or even turned off completely, depending on the weather, traffic volume, pedestrian situation or time of day.

-- Energy saving 8%-10% - Energy-saving methods are already integrated in the software to make the best and most efficient use of LED technologies.
+- Energy saving methods are already integrated into the software to make the base and most efficient use of LED technologies – savings of 8% to 10%.

-- Energy saving 25% - Instead of a constant state of full output that consumes a great deal of energy, Owlet can dim LED arrays to the required level and save up to 25% in power.
+- Instead of a traditional constant state of full output that consumes a great deal of energy, Owlet can dim LED arrays to levels appropriate for the conditions – savings of 25%.

-Routine diagnostics can be executed from a centralized location eliminating the need for road closures while workers visit and inspect every lighting location of the network.
-Over its lifetime, an Owlet solution will save a municipality up to 90% by creating operational efficiencies.
+Routine diagnostics can be executed from a centralized location to eliminate the need for road closures when workers used to visit and inspect every lighting location on the network.
+By creating such operational efficiencies, the Owlet solution will save municipalities up to a combined 90% on energy and maintenance costs.

-Continuous fault monitoring reduces maintenance costs, and the system extends the life of the LED arrays, which also results in lower maintenance and purchasing costs.
-Driving down roads to check lights is a thing of the past.
-When the system reports a problem, technicians can go directly to the lamp and repair it or postpone and plan maintenance as multiple units approach end of life or require system maintenance/cleaning.
+Continuous fault monitoring further reduces maintenance costs, while system usage extends the life of LED arrays, further reducing costs.
+Today, maintenance teams driving across metropolitan areas to check lights is a thing of the past.
+When the system reports a problem, technicians can go directly to the lamp and repair it, or even choose to postpone repair until multiple units approach end-of-life or require system maintenance or cleaning.